Last Updated: March 31, 2021

 Upsell and Cross-Sell

 This DOES NOT have to be as annoying and pestering as it may sound.
-And it doesn’t have to be as flat as the old “Do you want fries with that?” tactic either.
+And it doesn’t have to be as flat as the old “Do you want fries with that?” tactic to increase your profits.
 Identify some of your most standard upsells and make them visible.

-- The area around your point of sale is an easy target point.
+- Create a specific plan for your point of sale marketing.
+The area around your point of sale is an easy target point.
 A paint shop always has essential products for basic jobs that customers tend to forget in this area.
 Landscaping gardens put their gloves and packets of seeds in visible spots for customers waiting in line.
 Coffee shops offer travel mugs that can be used for daily discounts on their coffee.

 - Train your staff on your product so they can make suggestions for higher-end items or suggest products that might pair well with what they’ve already decided to purchase.

-- This is also something to keep in mind with the layout of your store.
+- This is also something to keep in mind with the layout of your store to optimize your overall retail marketing strategy.
 The $5 box of crackers next to your best cheeses is hard to resist.

 - Lastly, set time-sensitive goals and challenges for your staff.
 This can easily be more fun and rewarding than stressful.
-Make it a game and offer gifts for your top-sellers.
-Your POS system should track individual employee production as well.
+Make it a game and offer gifts to your top-sellers.
+Your retail POS system should track individual employee production as well.